Azure/deployment-environments/Runner-Images/README.md

 ## Featured Repos
 + Core: Core ADE Image
 + ARM-Bicep: ADE Image for ARM/Bicep Deployments/Deletions
++ Terraform: ADE Image for Terraform Deployments/Deletions

 ## About Azure Deployment Environments
 Azure Deployment Environments empowers development teams to quickly and easily spin up app infrastructure with project-based templates that establish consistency and best practices while maximizing security.
 This on-demand access to secure environments accelerates the stages of the software development lifecycle in a compliant and cost-efficient way.